jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exclusion: FDPA companies
 (1B)
 Exclusion: refund after debit under section OB 41
-(1C) Despite subsection (1), an ICA company has an imputation debit for a refundable tax credit arising in a tax year after a debit arises under section OB 41, reduced by the lesser of—
+(1C) Despite subsection (1), an ICA company has an imputation debit for a refundable tax credit or a research and development tax credit arising in a tax year after a debit arises under section OB 41, reduced by the lesser of—
   (a) the debit under section OB 41:
-  (b) the amount by which the refundable tax credit exceeds the total credits to the company’s imputation credit account, for amounts satisfying the company’s income tax liability, during the period from the date of the debit to the date on which the credit balance is to be determined under sections RM 13 and RM 14 (which relate to limits on refunds for ICA companies).
+  (b) the amount by which the tax credit exceeds the total credits to the company’s imputation credit account, for amounts satisfying the company’s income tax liability, during the period from the date of the debit to the date on which the credit balance is to be determined under sections RM 13 and RM 14 (which relate to limits on refunds for ICA companies).
 Table reference
 (2) The imputation debit in subsection (1) is referred to in table O2: imputation debits, row 9 (refund of tax credit).
 Debit date